TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 So why would you get to that point and say: "well, we've delivered all the features we set out to, so let's disband the team?"
 The fact is that this probably wouldn't happen - very few business people are that stupid, even the ones that are *really uncomfortable* in the Digital Realm.
 Some more money to keep going would fall from the magic tree.

-Oddly, though, even if you've got *nowhere near* fulfilling the promise of whatever grand idea the big boss had three years ago that kicked-off whatever death march you're on - you'll quite often be allowed to continue, even if under a cloud of intense grumpiness.
+Oddly, though, you'll quite often be allowed to continue even if you've got *nowhere near* fulfilling the promise of whatever grand idea the big boss had three years ago that kicked-off whatever death march you're on.
+"Failed projects" seem to be a fact of life these days: people just soldier on regardless, even if under clouds of pessimism and intense grumpiness.

 So why pretend projects make sense?
 It all comes down to a need to *feel* in command and control, despite the fact that all the up-front planning, business-case creation, budgeting etc tend to have completely the opposite effect.
 The plan goes off the rails pretty much from day one, it becomes obvious to the team that they're marching in the wrong direction, but that's the way the plan says we all have to go, the Project Manager is ticking off our "deliverables" and so on we all march (slowly) towards the delivery of nothing useful.